-• To elect two Class III directors, Scott Braunstein, M.D. and Jay P. Shepard to hold office until the 2022 Annual Meeting of stockholders and until their successors are duly elected and qualified, subject to their earlier resignation or removal;
+• To elect four Class I directors, Daniel Janney, Tim M. Mayleben, Mark E. McGovern, M.D., FACC, FACP, and Tracy M. Woody to hold office until the 2023 Annual Meeting of stockholders and until their successors are duly elected and qualified, subject to their earlier resignation or removal;

-• To approve, on a non-binding advisory basis, the compensation of our named executive officers;
+• To approve, on a non-binding advisory basis, the compensation of our named executive officers accounting firm for the fiscal year ending December 31, 2020;

-• To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2019; and
+- To ratify the appointment of Ernst & Young LLP as our independent registered public